AdityaTote/AdityaTote/README.md

 - 🚀 Currently exploring Web3 technologies and frontend development

-- 🔍 Excited about future ventures into AI/ML and Cybersecurity
+- 🔍 Excited about future ventures into AI/ML.

 - 💻 Always eager to connect and discuss the latest in tech!